RaphaelT1010/Interactive-Floor-Plan-Designer/readme.md

 ---

 This was a project developed using Java, Java Swing, and software engineering principles.
-These principles include design patterns, a class hierarchy, and Scrum as an Agile team collaboration framework (1 week sprints).
+These principles include design patterns, a well-defined class hierarchy, and Scrum as an Agile team collaboration framework (1 week sprints).

 ChatGPT was consulted throughout the project.